Greg Jones (linebacker, born 1988)

-Gregory M. Jones II (born October 5, 1988) is an American former professional football linebacker who played in the National Football League (NFL) and Canadian Football League (CFL).
+Gregory K. Jones (born October 5, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the Michigan State Spartans, and was a two-time All-American selection.
 He was selected by the New York Giants in the sixth round of the 2011 NFL draft, and won the Super Bowl XLVI with them.
 He was also a member of the Jacksonville Jaguars and Tennessee Titans of the NFL, the Toronto Argonauts and Saskatchewan Roughriders of the CFL, and the Las Vegas Locomotives of the United Football League (UFL).

 Early life

 Jones was born in Cincinnati, Ohio.
 He attended Archbishop Moeller High School in Cincinnati.
 He was a two-time All-Greater Catholic League and PrepStar's All-Midwest Team selection for coach Bob Crable.
 As a junior in 2005, he had 13 tackles for losses, including three sacks.
 As a senior in 2006 he had 71 tackles, 23.5 tackles for loss and 11.5 sacks.

 Jones was rated as a three-star recruit by Rivals.com and was ranked as the 34th best outside linebacker in his class.
 Scout.com had him ranked as the 24th best strong side linebacker.